 Dulan was awarded First Place for Advanced Graduate Students in the Sigma Xi Research Paper Competition, which was run concurrently with the RGS competition.
 The title of Dulan's oral presentation was "Microchip Electrophoresis Based Methods to Monitor Cellular Nitric Oxide Production".
 The competition took place on March 7, 2012, in the Ballroom of the Kansas Union.
 Well done Caitlin and Dulan!

-October 26, 2011: Jonathan Sweedler Receives Ralph N. Adams Award
+October 26, 2011: Jonathan Sweedler Receives Ralph N. Adams Award at Pittcon

 Congratulations to Professor Jonathan V. Sweedler, James R. Eiszner Family Chair in Chemistry at the University of Illinois, the 2012 receipient of the Ralph N. Adams Award.
 Dr.Sweedler is the director of the UIUC Biotechnology Center, and has appointments in the Neuroscience Program, the Department of Physiology and the Bioengineering Program.
 His research interests are in bioanalytical chemistry, and focus on new metabolomic and peptidomic technologies for assaying small volume samples.